 2. Misappropriation of information

-1. Misconduct by stakeholders
+1. Misconduct

-2. Abuses of Human rights
+2. Abuse of human rights

 We recognize that our business activities may have an impact on human rights.
 In the event that abuses of human rights occur in our Group's businesses, including our supply chain, it could lead to reputational risks such as a non-purchase campaign or SNS fire, legal risks such as litigation or administrative penalties, risks such as strikes or human resource outflows, and financial risks such as stock price declines.
 In addition, if serious abuses of human rights are discovered in a country in which our group operates, we may be forced to withdraw from the country.
 As a result, our Group's business development and results of operations may be adversely affected.

-Moreover, we promote human rights due diligence based on the "Human Rights Policy of Dai-ichi Life Group."
-We are regularly working to prevent and remedy human rights abuses by (1) establishment of and commitment to the policy, (2) evaluation of the identification and influence of human rights risks, (3) establishment of corrections and remedies, and (4) information disclosure and monitoring.
+The Group has established the "Dai-ichi Life Group Code of Conduct" as the most basic guideline for all officers and employees to think and act on a principles-based basis, and one of the actions we will take is "respect for human rights".
+Moreover, we have established the "Dai-ichi Life Group Human Rights Policy" and are promoting human rights due diligence actions based on the "Human Rights Policy" by (1) establishment of and commitment to the policy, (2) evaluation of the identification and influence of human rights risks, (3) establishment of corrections and remedies, and (4) information disclosure and monitoring.
+We are working to prevent and remedy human rights violations.

 1. Catastrophes